samuelgozlan/amplitude-dev-center/docs/guides/wordpress-plugin-guide.md

 3. Click **Save**.

 After you enable the plugin, confirm in Amplitude that your project receives data from the plugin.

-### Remove "Amplitude" from the Wordpress sidebar

-To remove the Amplitude tab from the Wordpress dashboard:

-1. Open the Amplitude plugin's settings page in Wordpress.
-2. Deselect the box that sets plugin visibility in the sidebar.
-3. Click **Save**.

 ## Session Replay